-Required parameters for the DELETE PROCESS command are:
+Required parameters for the DELETE PROCESS command are as follows:

 Parameter Description LAstpnumber Enables you to delete the last Process submitted during the current NDMCOM session.
 PNAME=name (list) Specifies the name of the Process or a list of Process names.
 Enclose the list in parentheses, and separate each value with a space or comma (,).
 PNUMber=number (list) Specifies the number of the Process or a list of Process numbers.
 Enclose the list in parentheses, and separate each value with a space or comma (,).
 The range is from 1-99999.
 SUBmitter=nodeid,group.user) (nodeid,alias) Specifies the node ID and guardian user ID of the submitting user, or the node ID and alias of the submitting user.
 Note: You cannot use a wildcard with this parameter.
+DESTination SNODE=nodeid (list) Enables you to delete the Process or list of Processes for a specific SNODE from the Transmission Control Queue (TCQ) with one command.
+Enclose the list in parentheses, and separate each value with a space or comma (,).
+DESTination is an alias for SNODE; you can use either to delete Process(es) for a specific SNODE.
+Note: SEL PROC is only one letter away from DEL PROC and the letters S and D are adjacent on the US keyboard.
+Be careful when selecting Processes for display that you not accidentally delete them.